 Causes: Annular bands are thought to be caused by bands of amniotic tissue wrapping around a finger or toe while the baby is still in the womb.

-Diagnosis: This problem is usually noticed when the baby is examined at birth.
+Diagnosis: This problem is often noticed when the baby is examined at birth.

 Treatment: If circulation to the digit is good and the digit works normally, treatment is not needed.
-If treatment is desired, surgery is done to release the band.
-The quality of blood flow to the digit helps determine the timing of surgery.
+If treatment is needed, surgery is done to release the band.
+The quality of blood flow to the digit helps determine the need for and the timing of surgery.

 If blood flow to the digit is good, the surgeon will likely wait 3 to 6 months before doing surgery.
 This makes surgery safer for the child.
 During this waiting period, watch for signs of a circulation problem.
 These include skin color changes and the digit feeling cold to the touch.

-If blood flow to the digit is poor, emergency surgery is needed to release the band and try to save the digit from tissue death.
-In some cases, surgery cannot save the finger or toe.
-It then needs to be removed.
+If blood flow to the digit is poor, emergency or urgent surgery is needed to release the band and try to save the digit from tissue death.
+In some cases, surgery can't save the finger or toe.
+It then would need to be removed.

 Long-term outcome: If released, the digit will most likely grow normally and catch up in size with the other digits.
-If a digit has full blood supply but is not released, it may work normally, but remain smaller than other digits.
+If a digit has full blood supply but is not released, it may work normally.
+But it will stay smaller than other digits.